lynscott/lsfitness-0f6dd/src/pages/index.md

     background: gray
     faq_items:
       - question: Is this a subscription based service?
-        answer: >-
-          Yes, 3 month commitment. $400/month
+        answer: 'Yes, 3 month commitment. $400/month'
         type: faq_item
       - question: Can I just use the app?
-        answer: >-
-          Not yet at this time, it's something I may consider in the future.
+        answer: 'Not yet at this time, it''s something I may consider in the future.'
         type: faq_item
       - question: Refund Policy
         answer: >-
           No refunds.
 Once a plan is created and delivered its assumed you plan to use it.
         type: faq_item
       - question: Do I need access to a gym for this program?
         answer: >-
           Nope!
 No gym membership required, we can adjust your plan to work with what equipment you have indoors or outdoors.

           Note: this does effect how difficult it might be to reach your goal, example, gaining lean muscle/strength will be much harder without weights.
         type: faq_item
     type: section_faq
   - section_id: recent-posts